-Obviously, the results discussed in this introductory paper does not exhaust this novel topic.
-First of all, we do not investigate the behavior of the full RG flow, we focused only on the regions with vanishing anomalous dimension.
-Indeed, the disappearance of isolated fixed points is not the end of the history; and a rigorous analysis of the RG behavior have to be done in the future.
-Related to this point, the method used to obtain the $\beta$-function, using the Calla-Symanzik equation is crudely rudimentary, and more sophisticated approach exist to build the RG flow.
-The solution for the two point function, for instance, can be used to improve the truncations abundantly used to solve the functional RG equations.
-Other approaches, using discrete slicing in the momentum space have to be considered for TGFT these last years, and could be investigated beyond the one-loop order using the large-$d$ limit.
+The results discussed in this introductory paper do not exhaust this novel topic.
+First of all, we do not investigate the behavior of the full RG flow, we focused only on the regions with vanishing anomalous dimensions.
+Indeed, the disappearance of isolated fixed points is not the end of history; and a rigorous analysis of the RG behavior has to be done in the future.
+Related to this point, the method used to obtain the $\ beta$ function, using the Callan-Symanzik equation is crudely rudimentary, and a more sophisticated approach exists to build the RG flow.
+The solution for the two-point function, for instance, can be used to improve the truncations abundantly used to solve the functional RG equations.
+Other approaches, using discrete slicing in the momentum space have to be considered for TGFT these last years and could be investigated beyond the one-loop order using the large-$d$ limit.
 The nature of the limit in itself should be studied carefully.
-Indeed, our resumed formula provide only the asymptotic behavior of the correlation function in the large rank limit; but we have no control over the neglected contributions of order $1/d$, which can become relevant when $n$, the order of the perturbative expansion, and $d$ are commensurable.
-This situation is reminiscent to what occurs for large $N$ expansions for matrix and tensor models around the critical point, leading to the double scaling limit investigations.
-Then, this question, and more generally the existence of a true $1/d$ expansion have to be addressed for an incoming work.
-Finally, the existence of two branches of solution for the resumed two point function has to be investigated as well.
-In fact, as we will see in section \ref{section3}, the two branches are continuous at the Gaussian fixed point, but a finite gap exist for finite $\vert \bar{m}^{2\eta}\vert $.
+Indeed, our resumed formula provides only the asymptotic behavior of the correlation function in the large rank limit; but we have no control over the neglected contributions of order $1/d$, which can become relevant when $n$, the order of the perturbative expansion, and $d$ are commensurable.
+This situation is reminiscent of what occurs for large $N$ expansions for matrix and tensor models around the critical point, leading to the double scaling limit investigations.
+Then, this question, and more generally the existence of a true $1/d$ expansion have to be addressed for incoming work.
+Finally, the existence of two branches of solution for the resumed two-point function has to be investigated as well.
+As we will see in section \ref{section3}, the two branches are continuous at the Gaussian fixed point, but a finite gap exists for finite $\vert \bar{m}^{2\eta}\vert $.
 Moreover, the fact that the two solutions coexist in the region $\Delta\leq 0$ seems two indicate that along a certain curve passing through the origin, we pass continuously from a picture with two vacuum to a picture with one vacuum state, but with a strong discontinuity for other points along the line $g=0$.
-This qualitative picture is reminiscent to a first order phase transition, the Gaussian fixed point playing the role of a critical point.
-The possible existence of such a transition have been discussed in some recent papers \cite{Lahoche:2018hou}, using approximates solutions for the RG flow.
-However at this stage, it is too early to view our result as a definitive statement, which needs to be confirmed by extensive works.
+This qualitative picture is reminiscent of a first-order phase transition, with the Gaussian fixed point playing the role of a critical point.
+The possible existence of such a transition has been discussed in some recent papers \cite{Lahoche:2018hou}, using approximates solutions for the RG flow.
+However, at this stage, it is too early to view our result as a definitive statement, which needs to be confirmed by extensive work.

 \begin{appendices}